 - 1. Download the latest Operating System at www.campbellsci.com/downloads. - 2.
 Locate the .exe download and double-click to run the file.
 This will extract the .obj OS file to the C:\Campbellsci\Lib\OperatingSystems folder. - 3.
 Supply power to the data logger.
 If connecting via USB for the first time, you must first install USB drivers by using Device Configuration Utility (select your data logger, then on the main page, click Install USB Driver).
-Alternately, you can install the USB drivers using EZ Setup.
-A USB connection supplies 5 V power (as well as a communication link), which is adequate for setup, but a 12 V battery will be needed for field deployment. - 4.
+Alternately, you can install the USB drivers using EZ Setup. - 4.
 Physically connect your data logger to your computer using a USB cable, then open Device Configuration Utility and select your data logger. - 5.
 Select the communications port used to communicate with the data logger from the COM Port list (you do not need to click Connect). - 6.
 Click the Send OS tab.
 At the bottom of the window, click Start. - 7.
 On the Avoid Conflicts with the Local Server window, click OK. - 8.
 Navigate to the C:\Campbellsci\Lib\OperatingSystems folder. - 9.
 Ensure Datalogger Operating System Files (\.obj) is selected in the Files of type list, select the new OS .obj file, and click Open to update the OS on the data logger.